 There are several reasons your dog may act like a velcro dog when you return home from work every day.
 We have provide five possibilities:

-Routine: If you feed your dog, play in the yard or bring your dog for a walk the moment you come home, then you have created a routine.
+Routine.
+If you feed your dog, play in the yard or bring your dog for a walk the moment you come home, then you have created a routine.
 Your dog is demanding your attention so these routines can be carried out.

 How you can work on this issue: Any change in a dog’s routine should be gradual.
-If you prefer a time to unwind when you get home from work, settle the dog in a quiet space and provide some sort of canine enrichment for your dog to enjoy.
+If you prefer a time to unwind when you get home from work, settle the dog in a quiet space and provide canine enrichment for your dog.
 This can be a stuffed Kong, a special bone, a puzzle or a treat releasing ball.
 Something that will hold the dog’s attention for around 10 or 15 minutes.
 You can gradually add additional time between your arrival home and meeting your dog’s exercise needs, provided you move slow.
 Remember, these activities should not replace your normal routine with your dog.
 It just alters the routine so your dog learns that walks and playtime do not take place the moment you walk through the door.

 Boredom: If nothing exciting happens for your dog on a daily basis, following you around may be the biggest joy of the day.